Real Madrid confirm €35m deal for Flamengo teenager Reinier | Goal.com

 The Brazilian wonderkid dubbed the 'new Kaka' has signed a long-term contract until 2026 and will initially join Real Madrid's Castilla side.

-He follows in the footsteps of Vinicius Junior and Rodrygo in moving to the Spanish capital from Brazil at a young age.
+He follows in the footsteps of Vinicius Junior and Rodrygo in moving to the Spanish capital from Brazil at a young age, with the former also joining from Flamengo, while the latter was plucked from Neymar's old club, Santos.

 Reinier had been linked with Los Blancos for some time, with reports suggesting his move would be confirmed soon after the player's 18th birthday on January 19, which was earlier this month.

-In 15 senior appearances for Brazilian outfit, Reinier has netted six goals and registered a further two assists - an impressive haul for such a young player.
+In 14 senior appearances in Brazil's top flight - starting just eight times - Reinier has netted six goals and registered a further two assists - an impressive haul for such a young player.

+He has already earned silverware in his native land, as Flamengo were crowned domestic champions and won the Copa Libertadores last year, before narrowly losing out to Liverpool in extra-time of the Club World Cup final in Qatar.
+In fact, in his 15 senior appearances, he has never once finished on the losing side, with a record of 14 wins and one draw since making his debut.

+The attacking midfielder will first fulfil his international duties with Brazil's Under-23s team as they participate in a pre-Olympic tournament in the hopes of sealing one of two spots at the showpiece event in Tokyo this summer, before joining up with his new club employers in the Spanish capital.